When was the last time you picked your own lemons?

 Treat your lemons gently after harvesting.
 This fruit gets damaged very easily.
 You can store lemons in the fridge for up to one week and in the freezer for months.

 Need even more tips on what to do with all those lemons?
-Check out our blog for more advice on growing lemon trees, cooking using lemons, and more tips and tricks for growing fruit.
+Check out our Lemons hub page for more advice on growing lemon trees, cooking using lemons, and more tips and tricks for growing fruit.